srirajk/http-multiplexing-example/Readme.md

-# API-Service Implementation Strategies
+# Different Implementation Strategies for Multiplexing HTTP Requests in Spring Boot

 ## Overview

-This document outlines the architecture of an API service designed to make multiple calls to a Provider API, merge the results, and perform a database lookup.
-We implement this in three distinct ways:
+This document presents the architecture of an API service.
+The service is designed to execute multiple calls to a Provider API, consolidate the results, and perform a database lookup.
+The project showcases three distinct implementations:

-- Using regular Spring Boot with `RestClient`.
+- Regular Spring Boot with `RestClient`.
-- Using Spring Boot with virtual threads.
+- Spring Boot with virtual threads.
-- Using Spring WebFlux.
+- Spring WebFlux.

 ![usecase-image.png](usecase-image.png)